Skip to content ↓

 • The central characters in the novel and what they represent

-• The key themes of the novel and how / when they are shown
+• They key themes of the novel and how/when they are shown

-• Dickens’ message to his reader and his commentary on Victorian society
+• Stevenson’s message to his readership and commentary on Victorian society

-• How Dickens uses language and structural features to create meaning
+• How Stevenson uses language and structural features to create meaning

 Students will be required to know key extracts in detail in addition to the narrative as a whole as the examination requires them to analyse an extract and then link these ideas to the rest of the novel.